Nmap for Penetration Testing

 OS Detection

-Nmap can attempt to identify the target operating system:
+Nmap can also attempt to identify the target operating system:

 sudo nmap -O 192.168.1.7